 What is mindfulness?

-- Take your time, make an effort to slow your pace and notice every step along the way
+- Take your time and notice every step along the way

 - Add calming music as this can be therapeutic in itself

-- Use your senses to enjoy the nature around you – the sound of the birds, the smell of the air
+- Use your senses to enjoy the nature around you - even if you aren't in a green space, listen to the sound of the birds and smell the fresh air.